 - Employees may be granted release time to attend one course per term during scheduled working hours provided that the “operational needs of the department are met.”
 Approval from the appropriate administrator is required.

 - Modifications to a course schedule following submission of a fee waiver application must be approved by the employee's administrator if the modifications impact work release time.
 If enrollment plans change (withdraw from term, add/drop a course, separation of employment, etc.), please send an e-mail to firstname.lastname@example.org with detailed information on the enrollment change.

 - Normal academic standards must be maintained.
 The Fee Waiver Coordinator will conduct evaluations of the performance in courses taken using the Fee Waiver Program.
 This may include a review of the grades received for the courses taken.
 Failure to meet normal academic standards will result in denial from participating in the Fee Waiver Program.
 Normal academic standards at California State University, San Bernardino are interpreted as: Minimum GPA of 2.0 for undergraduate courses and No repeated courses utilizing employee benefits or Minimum GPA of 3.0 for graduate courses and No repeated courses utilizing employee benefits.

-- Fee waiver applications must be filled out as soon as the student is enrolled in classes and no later than CSUSB Census Date for that term.
+- Fee waiver applications should be submitted as soon as the student is enrolled in classes but no later than CSUSB Census Date for that term.

 Dependent Fee Waiver

 Eligible employees may transfer their fee waiver benefit to a spouse, registered domestic partner, or dependent child or stepchild.

 - Eligibility of a spouse is contingent upon the employee having a copy of the marriage certificate, Social Security Card and proof of residency on file with the HR Benefits Department.